Extension of Lipschitz maps definable in Hensel minimal structures: Lipschitz extension for higher dimensions

 \section{Lipschitz extension for higher dimensions}

 To establish the extension theorem for higher dimension, we shall proceed with double induction on the dimension $n$ of the ambient space and the dimension $k$ of the subset $A$.
-Now we very briefly outline our strategy, which is here more complicated than for the affine plane.
-The canonical construction of an extension in the case $k=0$ can be established similarly as in the case of the affine plane.
+We briefly outline our strategy, which is similar, although more technical compared to the planar case.
+The canonical extension in the case $k=0$ can be constructed similarly as in the case of the affine plane.

-For $k > 0$, however, it is easier to explain the extension process for $k=n$ than for $0<k<n$.
-First, we consider a total skeleton of a 0-definable reparametrized open cell in $K^k$ under consideration.
-Further, we extend a given 1-Lipschitz function $f: A \to K$ to some 0-definable subset of $K^n$ of dimension $k-1$ with finite projection onto $K^{k-1}$, which is related to the total skeleton.
-This is also connected with the use of Proposition~\ref{graph} when $k<n$.
-Thus the proof of the case $k=n$ is easier to present, although the applied ideas and techniques are similar in both the cases.
-In this fashion, a final extension to the affine space $K^n$ is eventually provided.

-Therefore we shall first give the proof in the case $k=n$, where the problem is reduced to extending 0-definable 1-Lipschitz functions from a reparametrized open cell in $K^n$.

-We begin with the concept of a skeleton of a 0-definable reparame\-trized open cell $C$.
-This concept on the affine line was introduced in Section~3 by means of a canonical construction.
-We remind the reader that the distance between any two centers $c_{\xi}$ and $c_{\lambda}$ from the skeleton was greater than the minimum of the radii of the balls from the cells $C_{\xi}$ and $C_{\lambda}$.

-The canonical construction of a total skeleton of a 0-definable repara\-metized Lipschitz open cell $C$ on the affine plane was given in Section~4.
-First, after a suitable refining of $\pi_{<2}(C)$ up to a lower dimensional subset, the construction for the variable $x_2$ has been performed punctually with respect to the parameters $x_1$ (level 2).
-Next, a skeleton for the variable $x_1$ has been defined (level 1).

-In the similar fashion (cf.~Remark~\ref{inter-rem}), we can construct a total skeleton in the case of a 0-definable reparametrized Lipschitz open cell $C$ in the affine space $K^k$.
-First, after a suitable refined decomposition of $\pi_{<k}(C)$ into reparametrized open Lipschitz cells in $K_{x_{<k}}^{k-1}$ up to a lower dimensional subset, the construction for the variable $x_k$ is performed punctually, regarding the variables $x_1, \ldots, x_{k-1}$ as parameters (level $k$).
-Next we go downstairs, successively repeating the construction of a skeleton at the level $k-1$, $k-2$ and eventually $1$.
-In this manner, a total skeleton of $C$ is achieved.

-Again, likewise in Section~4, we shall make use of Remarks~\ref{observ-1},~\ref{observ-2} and Lemma~\ref{key-lemma}.
-We shall follow similar lines of reasonings, but the proof now will be technically more complicated in comparison with the plane case from Section~4.

-For pedagogical reasons mentioned above, we first prove the case $k=n$, assuming that the extension theorem holds both in the affine spaces of dimensions $<n$, and for subsets $A \subset K^n$ of dimension $k<n$.
-So consider a 0-definable 1-Lipschitz function $f:A \to K$ on a set $A \subset K^{n}$ of dimension $n$.
-By Corollary~\ref{LEP}, we can thus assume that $ A =C \subset K^n$ is a 0-definable reparametrized open cell: